Finns Party: Founding of the Finns Party and its rise in popularity

 In the summer of 1995, following the collapse of the Finnish Rural Party, the decision to found the Finns Party was made by Timo Soini, Raimo Vistbacka, Urpo Leppänen and Kari Bärlund.
-Soini had been the Rural Party's last party secretary and Vistbacka its last chairman and MP.
+Soini had been the Rural Party's last party secretary and Vistbacka its last chair and MP.
 The party collected the five thousand signatures needed for registration and was added to the official party register on 13 October 1995.
 The first party congress was held in November.
-Vistbacka was elected party chairman and Soini the party secretary.
+Vistbacka was elected party chair and Soini the party secretary.

 It took some time before the Finns Party gained ground in Finnish elections.
 At the time of its founding in 1995, the party's sole MP was Vistbacka, who was reelected in the 1999 election.
 In 2003, the party won three seats: besides Vistbacka, Soini and Tony Halme were elected.
 In the 2007, the party gained two further seats for a total of five.
 In the 2008 municipal election, the Finns Party were most successful in those districts where the Social Democrats and the Left Alliance lost most.
 In the 2011 election, the Centre Party suffered the largest blow from the Finns Party's success.

 According to a 2008–2009 study, Finns Party supporters viewed themselves as centrist: on a scale where 1 was extreme left and 10 was extreme right, the average supporter placed themselves at 5.4.
 According to the same study, the supporters were united by patriotism and social conservatism.
 A 2011 study indicated that the Finns Party was the most popular party among voters with an annual income of 35,000–50,000 euros, while over a quarter of the party's voters earn over 50,000 per year.
-The same study also indicated that the party's voters included a higher percentage of blue collar workers than those of the Social Democrats.
+The same study also indicated that the party's voters included a higher percentage of blue-collar workers than those of the Social Democrats.

 Timo Soini

 Timo Soini led the Finns Party for twenty years, from 1997 until 2017.
 He was first elected to the parliament in 2003.
 He was the party's candidate in the 2006 presidential election, and was elected to the European Parliament in 2009 with the highest personal vote share in the country.
 He served as an MEP for two years, returning to the Finnish parliament in the 2011 election.
 Soini was the party's presidential candidate for a second time in the election of 2012.
-Jussi Halla-aho succeeded Soini as party chairman in 2017.
+Jussi Halla-aho succeeded Soini as party chair in 2017.